 Here’s where to take it that’s not the dump

-All appointments with A-list Organizing include one donation drop off at the appropriate location.
-Additional drop offs are $10 per car load.
+All packages with A-list Organizing include drop off at the appropriate location.

 Organizations to Donate To!